Moruya & surrounds

 Moruya is steeped in history and the heritage of the town is always on display.
 Much of the architecture remains unchanged since the late 19th and early 20th century maintaining a tangible connection to the town’s early establishment in the 1800’s.

 Moruya is famous for its granite, first quarried in 1850, and this granite was used in the pylons for the Sydney Harbour Bridge.
-From 1925 to 1932, Dorman, Long and Company employed over 250 stonemasons from 13 different countries to supply, cut and dress granite slabs for the pylons.
+From 1925 to 1932, over 250 stonemasons from 13 different countries were employed to supply, cut and dress granite slabs for the pylons.

 Moruya was an important port for the Araluen goldfields and for the district’s producers.
 Moruya gradually developed into an important regional and administrative centre.